Home Countries Tanzania Advocacy & Civil Rights Femme International

 · Auto-generated from filings + methodology

 Femme International is a registered advocacy & civil rights nonprofit based in Kilimanjaro, Moshi, Tanzania.
 It is registered with the National Information System (NiS).
-It has a GiveRadar Integrity Assessment of 33/100 (Limited data available).
-This reflects limited public data, not concerns about the organization.
-This is above the average of 30/100 for advocacy & civil rights charities in Tanzania.
+GiveRadar's Integrity Assessment for the organization is 33/100, which reflects how much public information is available, not whether the charity is legitimate.

 Femme International has a GiveRadar Integrity Assessment of 33/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
 A score of 33 ('Limited data available') reflects limited public data, not concerns about the organization.
 This is common for smaller, newer, or non-US charities that file fewer public records.
 For comparison, the average integrity assessment for advocacy & civil rights charities in Tanzania is 30/100.